Communication Sciences and Disorders, Master of Science

 Satisfaction of the above criteria does not constitute an automatic waiver, nor does eligibility for a GMAT waiver guarantee admission.
 All waiver decisions are final.

-To request a GMAT waiver, please complete the GMAT waiver request form and all accompanying support documents to the Longwood MBA Program Office at firstname.lastname@example.org or:
+To request a GMAT waiver, please complete the GMAT waiver request form and submit it and all accompanying support documents to the Longwood MBA Program Office at firstname.lastname@example.org or: